CDH-SC/clo3/README.md

 `./A1-configure_nodeenv.sh`

-Before running the next script, ensure the environment variable is set via `echo $CLO_ROOT`.
+Before running the next script, ensure the environment variable is set.
 <!-- moved this output block above following sentence (it was below initially), it makes more logical sense here? -->

 <!-- NOTICED THAT PUTTING A COMMAND OUTPUT BOX DIFFERS FROM OUR CONVENTIALL ONE COMMAND LINE BLOCK SO IT TAKES A SECOND TO REALIZE THE TOP COMMAND IN THIS BLOCK IS SUPPOSED TO BE EXECUTED -->